-The holidays are the most wonderful time of year, but between buying gifts and hosting dinner parties, expenses can get out of hand.
-While Costco can help you stick to a budget when buying gifts, not every item sold by the members-only warehouse club is a bargain.
+The holidays are the most wonderful time of year.
+But between buying gifts and hosting dinner parties, expenses can get out of hand.
+Although studying your Costco flyer can help you stick to a budget when buying gifts, not every item sold by the members-only warehouse club is a bargain.

-For some things, Costco deals might be the best in town this Christmas.
-Others, however, won’t actually save you money.
-From electronics to Christmas trees, find out what you need to skip and what you should buy at Costco.
+For some things, Costco warehouse deals might be the best in town this Christmas.
+Others, however, won't actually save you money.
+From Costco TV deals to Christmas trees, find out what you need to skip and what you should buy at Costco.

 10 Best Costco Deals This Christmas

-Between its discount gift cards, alcohol and toys, you can knock out most of your holiday shopping at Costco.
+Between its discount kitchenware, alcohol and toys, buying Costco gifts and other holiday necessities can save you big time.
 Here's what to look for at the warehouse store.

 Don't Miss: 10 Secret Ways to Save Money at Costco

-“When it comes to finding the best prices on popular toys this year, your first stop should be at Costco,” said Kyle James, founder of Rather-Be-Shopping.com.
-“In Christmases past, they have consistently beat the price of the competition on popular brands like Nerf, Melissa & Doug, Fisher-Price, KidKraft, Disney, Hello Kitty and Star Wars — to name a few.”
+If you're looking for a good deal on the season's most popular toys, stop at Costco first, said Kyle James, founder of coupon site Rather-Be-Shopping.
+"In Christmases past, they have consistently beat the price of the competition on popular brands like Nerf, Melissa & Doug, Fisher-Price, KidKraft, Disney, Hello Kitty and Star Wars — to name a few."

 For large crowds and potluck-style dinners, Schaffer noted the importance of having chafing dishes to keep food warm — and advised purchasing them at Costco.
 Also, if you're hosting more than 10, he noted you probably won't have enough glasses and dinnerware to go around, but Costco has you covered.